Spectra

 <survey>_<datarelease>_product_ingestion.txt

-The filename of the data product you’ll be providing
+The filename of the data product you will be providing.

 The relative path of the file. e.g., <facility_name>/product1.fits.
 See Directory structure.